Mistika Boutique is a software-only product for Windows and macOS based on a pay-per-use subscription model.

 - Windows 10 (64 bit)

-- macOS: High Sierra and Mojave (older versions are unsupported and will not work).
-Catalina has not been tested yet so it is not a supported platform.
+- macOS: Big Sur, Catalina, High Sierra and Mojave (Versions older than Mojave are unsupported and will not work).

 IMAGE FORMAT CONSIDERATIONS: